AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 implementation doesn't need those capabilities to implement a conversion so they are not part of the contract expressed by the generic formal types.

 What sort of type would be disallowed?
-Abstract types.
-However, it is impossible to declare an object of an abstract type (for good reasons), so an unchecked conversion to or from an abstract type is never needed.
+Abstract types, and incomplete types.
+However, it is impossible to declare objects of those types, for good reasons, so unchecked conversion is never needed for them.

-Note that the result value is returned by-reference whenever possible, in which case it is just a view of the :ada:`Source` bits in :ada:`S` and not a copy.
-Returning the value by-reference is not possible when the :ada:`Source` type is a by-copy type, however.
+Note that the result value is returned by-reference whenever possible, in which case it is just a view of the :ada:`Source` bits in the formal parameter :ada:`S` and not a copy.
+For a :ada:`Source` type that is not a by-copy type, the result of an unchecked conversion will typically be returned by-reference (so that the result and the parameter :ada:`S` share the same storage); for a by-copy :ada:`Source` type, a copy is made.

 .. todo::